Main menu:

 “Being a good person” is an ongoing process

-In this 12-minute talk, Jay Smooth makes some excellent suggestions for switching important aspects of one’s self-concept from digital to analog:
+In this 12-minute talk, Jay Smooth makes some excellent suggestions for switching important aspects of one’s self-concept from digital (“I am X” vs. “I am not X”) to analog (“How am I doing on X?” using some very useful frames:

 I particularly like that Smooth discusses several types of digital-vs.-analog distinctions: